7 Proven Ways to Come Up with Content Ideas for Your SEO Program

 Keyword research helps you identify the things that your target audience is looking for.
 It helps you understand your customer journey, so you can create content to support them at every step.

-Not only that, but as you research keywords, you get a sense of the type of content that is ranking for those keywords.
-That tells you what search engines like Google believe is quality and what types of things other websites are saying about the topic.
+As you research keywords, you get a sense of the type of content that is ranking for those keywords.
+That tells you what search engines like Google believe is quality and what other websites say about the topic.

 To learn more, read: What Are Keywords?

-Persona research and development can help you create content that is specific to the challenges that your various audience members face.
+Persona research and development can help you create content specific to the challenges your various audience members face.
 Brainstorm a list of topics that each persona would be interested in, then optimize that content with any of your target keywords.

 To learn more, read: 3 Steps to Define Your Target Audience for Your SEO Program

 At one point or another, you’ve probably heard someone say you need evergreen content.
 Evergreen content is content that can stand the test of time.
-For many topics, it is hard to trust content that is several years old, but that might be the content that is ranking for your site.
+For many topics, it is hard to trust several years old content, but that might be the content that is ranking for your site.

 I’ve written in the past about how to do a content review, and that advice still stands: